 - special projects supporting image advertising;

-At the preparation stage for the IPO, the company should conduct a communicative audit: analysis of the existing image, the degree of publicity of the company and the fame of the first persons, existing relations with the media, competitive analysis, separately — analysis of rumors, negative information, the context of references.
+At the preparation stage for the IPO, the company should conduct a communicative audit: analysis of the existing image, the degree of publicity of the company and the fame of the first persons, existing relations with the media, competitive analysis, and separately, analysis of rumors, negative information, and the context of references.

-Therefore, it is important to start cooperation at least a year before the expected release to launch a chain of information reasons, an “information wave,” to reach all target audiences, establish communication with the media, and make adjustments to the program necessary.
+As a result, it is critical to begin collaboration at least a year before the anticipated release date in order to launch a chain of informational reasons, an “information wave,” to reach all target audiences, establish communication with the media, and make program adjustments as needed.

 Several sociological procedures are involved here:

 The information obtained is related to marketing research data (research of potential investors) and market analysis, which allows developing an adequate communication strategy for maintaining the IPO.